 Paul Sacaridiz received an MFA (1998) from the School of the Art Institute of Chicago, and a BFA from Alfred University (1993).
 Since 1997 he has been active in solo exhibitions, collaborative projects and group shows at a diverse number of venues including: The Philadelphia Museum of Art, The Madison Museum of Contemporary Art, the Icheon World Ceramic Center, Icheon, Korea, The Dubuque Museum of Art (IA), The Alfedena Gallery, Chicago, The Northern Illinois University Art Museum and the Ceramic Research Center at Arizona State University.
 His work has been the subject of reviews and articles in Ceramics: Art and Perception, The New Art Examiner and Art Papers among others.
 Sacaridiz has been the recipient of residencies at the Watershed Center for the Ceramic Arts, The Ragdale Foundation, The Vermont Studio Center and the Art/Industry Program at Kohler Company.
-He is currently an Associate Professor in the Art Department at the University of Wisconsin-Madison. (www.paulsacaridiz.com) and serves as an advisor to Midwest Clay Project.
+After a stint as Associate Professor in the Art Department at the University of Wisconsin-Madison and Department Chair, Paul recently took on a directorial role at Haystack Mountain School of Crafts.
+He also serves as an advisor to Midwest Clay Project. (www.paulsacaridiz.com)

 Brian Kluge is the Studio Manager at Midwest Clay Project.
 He received a BS in Art Education (2002) from UW – Madison and an MFA (2011) from the University of Nebraska – Lincoln.
 In addition to an active studio practice, Brian brings a wealth of teaching experiences with students of all abilities and ages from public art teaching to University ceramics classes with community studios mixed in.
 In addition to handling the day-to-day operations of MCP, Brian also currently teaches ceramics at Madison College and UW-Madison.
-Brian exhibits his sculptural ceramics nationally and has completed artist residences at the LUX Center for the Arts and at the prestigious Roswell Artist-in-Residence program. (www.briankluge.com)
+Brian exhibits his sculptural ceramics nationally and has completed artist residences at the LUX Center for the Arts and at the Roswell Artist-in-Residence program. (www.briankluge.com)